 WE_IA_AGENT_BUS

 Become an "Agent Manager" in half a day.
 The era of simple chatbots is over.
-Where generative AI just responds, Agentic AI perceives, reasons, and executes complex tasks autonomously.
-In 3.5 intensive hours (60% theory / 40% practice), move from user to architect of autonomous solutions.
-What you will master: The technological breakthrough - understand the fundamental difference between an Assistant (who knows) and an Agent (who does).
-Cognitive architecture - learn to build the "brain" of an agent via the Perception → Reasoning → Action loop and the use of external tools.
-Real practice - design and deploy an agent on a concrete use case.
-Industrial reliability - master strategies to avoid hallucinations and infinite loops to secure your processes.
+Where generative AI merely responds, Agentic AI perceives, reasons, and autonomously executes complex tasks.
+In 3.5 intensive hours (60% theory / 40% practice), go from user to architect of autonomous solutions.
+What you will master: The technological breakthrough (understand the fundamental difference between an Assistant who knows and an Agent who acts), cognitive architecture (learn to build the "brain" of an agent via the Perception → Reasoning → Action loop and the use of external tools), real practice (design and deploy an agent on a concrete use case), industrial reliability (master the strategies to avoid hallucinations and infinite loops to secure your processes).

 WEnvision